swissmanu/pattern-matching-with-typescript/README.md

 I worked with these paradigms for quite some time up to today.
 After writing this article one thing is even more clear to me than before: To replicate pattern matching for a language like TypeScript means to introduce a lot of boilerplate code.
 And indeed this boilerplate can be overkill for small, simple applications.

-My personal experience proofs for myself that exactly that boilerplate can help to mitigate risks and potential bugs when a code base grows, developers hop on and off and requirements increase in their complexity.
+My personal experience proofs for myself that exactly this boilerplate can help to mitigate risks and potential bugs as a code base grows, developers hop on and off and requirements increase in their complexity.

-Pattern matching is no silver bullet for every evil like other patterns are neither.
-It might help you to keep your code cleaner and make changes in the type structure more secure.
-But it also means more technical complexity in the code.

-Add it to your toolbox and use it wisely 😊
+Similar to other ways of structuring code, pattern matching is no silver bullet either.
+Have it in your toolbox and apply it with care when the situation seems reasonable.

 ## Credits

-// TODO: Proofreading and suggestions by @dbrack
+> A huge "thank you" goes to [@dbrack](https://github.com/dbrack) and [@mweibel](https://github.com/mweibel) for proofreading and reviewing this article during its making.
+Thanks guys! ❤️